motheotp/motheotp/README.md

 # 💫 About Me:
 Leading the development of a sophisticated support bot at Ally, leveraging Flask and Langchain in the backend.
 Engineered a seamless RESTful API to connect the backend with a React front end, ensuring efficient communication.
-Integrated OpenAI for natural language processing, enhancing user interactions.
+Integrated OpenAI for natural language processing and fine-tuned the model to deliver efficient and tailored responses to users.